great tastes. great stories.

 to serve

 Decant the olives into a bowl with a teaspoon of brine, pour over a little Zejd extra virgin olive oil, squeeze some lemon and coat the olives in the liquid.
-Pit and use in salads for taste and texture, or make a tapenade for new potatoes.
+Pit and use in salads for taste and texture, make a tapenade for new potatoes or a focaccia with oregano.
 Refrigerate after opening.
 Keep leftover brine to add to soups or stews or in a Martini!

 Products details